-Canine Caviar canned dog food earns the Advisor’s highest rating of 4 stars.
+Canine Caviar canned dog food receives the Advisor’s top rating of 5 stars.

-Canine Caviar Gourmet Turkey was selected to represent the others in the line for this review.
+Canine Caviar 95% Duck Grain Free was selected to represent the other products in the line for this review.

 Canned Dog Food